-- · Plausibility of the strings structure - · Plausibility of the time information
+- Plausibility of the strings structure - Plausibility of the time information

-If all the criteria of the string are met, the quality counter is raised; at least one not met criteria leads to a count down of the counter.
+If all the criteria of the string are met, the quality counter is incremented; at least one not met criteria decrements the counter.

 Protocols per minute do not use a quality counter.
 Here the error can be set or cancelled every minute depending on the result of the verification.